 How do you compute penalty for underpayment of estimated tax?

-Penalty provision is triggered automatically if you didn’t pay enough tax throughout the year.
-In case , you are liable to penalty for underpayment , how do you compute it .
-In case , you want to compute the penalty for underpayment of estimated tax by anyone other than Corporation, use the Form 2210, Underpayment of Estimated Tax by Individuals, Estates.
-For Corporation, you can use Form 2220, Underpayment of Estimated Tax by Corporations.
-The form contains a flowchart that will help you find out whether you owe a penalty.
+A taxpayer can compute the penalty for underpayment of estimated tax by using the Form 2210, titled Underpayment of Estimated Tax by Individuals, Estates.
+For the corporation, you can use Form 2220, Underpayment of Estimated Tax by Corporations.
+These forms have a flowchart that will let you find out whether you owe a penalty.
 You can also use our penalty for underpayment of estimated tax calculator

-Please note that Internal Revenue Code provides special rules for farmers and fishermen, certain household employers and certain higher income taxpayers about the imposition of penalty for estimated tax .
+Please note that the Internal Revenue Code provides special rules for farmers and fishermen, and certain higher-income taxpayers about the imposition of a penalty for estimated tax.
 You can refer to Publication 505, Tax Withholding and Estimated Tax.

 The answer is Yes , but in certain circumstances only.
 The power to waive the penalty for underpayment of estimated tax is discretionary to IRS and can be invoked for any one of the situations mentioned below:

 - Failure to pay the estimated tax was on account of some emergency or disaster, or other unusual circumstance to the extent that it would be inequitable to impose the penalty, or

 - You became disabled during the tax year or in the preceding tax year for which you should have made estimated payments, and the underpayment was due to reasonable cause and not willful neglect,

 - You retired after reaching age 62 , during the tax year and the underpayment was due to reasonable cause and not willful neglect,

 - The underpayment was due to an inability to accurately calculate your estimated income tax payment due to the breadth of changes enacted by the tax reform.